samberthol/ZeroBlast/README.md

 We developed **Label Shifting (Inverse RTP)**, a physics-informed strategy where we calculate the theoretical magnetic peak for each target using the dipole equation and shift the training label to align with this peak.
 This transforms the problem from "guess the hidden center" to "detect the visible anomaly," resulting in a robust, learnable task.

 ### 2.2 The "Ensemble" Hypothesis
 No single model architecture is perfect for all anomaly types (which range from tiny 1m surface clutter to deep 500kg bombs).
-The Ultimate system relies on **Architectural Diversity**:
+The system relies on **Architectural Diversity**:
 - **Transformers** (Swin, SegFormer) excel at capturing global context and filtering noise.
 - **CNNS** (HRNet, U-Net) excel at precise, pixel-perfect spatial localization.
 - **Object Detectors** (YOLO) excel at learning discrete object signatures.